Upload the featured image here!

 A crucial element in classification as a PSC or limited company contractor is your IR35 status.
 The IR35 status determines whether you are considered to be a ‘true contractor’ or a ‘disguised employee’ and this is assessed on an assignment by assignment basis.
 IR35 is an assessment of the working practices of your role, and it basically says that if you look and feel like an employee, then you should probably be taxed like an employee.
 Therefore if you are inside IR35 you won’t be able to pay yourself a dividend from your PSC.
 Please follow this HMRC link for more information: https://www.gov.uk/guidance/check-employment-status-for-tax.

-From 6th April 2017, the way that IR35 status is classified for public sector contractors changed.
-Rather than deciding yourself, as the director of the PSC, whether or not your contract falls inside IR35, the decision is now made by the public sector body who must inform the Agency that pays you.
-Those working in the private sector or using a fully PAYE umbrella company are not affected by these changes.
-Please follow this HMRC link for more information: https://www.gov.uk/government/publications/off-payroll-working-in-the-public-sector.
+From 6th April 2020, both the Public and Private sectors will be treated the same regarding IR35.
+Rather than the old rules where you decided yourself, as the director of the PSC, whether or not your contract falls inside IR35, the decision is now made by the end user client who must inform us as the Agency that pays you.
+Those working in the private sector for a ‘small’ end client or using a fully PAYE umbrella company are not affected by these changes.
+Please follow this HMRC link for more information: https://www.gov.uk/guidance/april-2020-changes-to-off-payroll-working-for-intermediaries.

 Here at Sellick Partnership we believe in assisting our contractors wherever we can and as such we have undertaken a review of PSC providers.
 Please find below the details of Sellick Partnership’s list of approved providers.
 Please note the below companies do charge for their services.